Human Essentials

 Additional Documents

-This is a place to upload additional documents that you need from your partner.
+screenshot of expanded additional documents section This is a place to upload additional documents that you need from your Partner.

 Settings (not configurable)

-Many banks restrict the partners to one kind of request (see Customization).
-If you don’t, the partner can still simplify their request experience by unclicking the items that don’t apply.
-Only the options that you haven’t already turned off will show up here, and at least one has to be checked.
+screenshot of expanded settings section Many banks restrict the Partners to one kind of request (see Customization).
+If you don’t, the Partner can still simplify their request experience by unclicking the items that don’t apply.
+Only the options that you haven’t already turned off will show up there, and at least one has to be checked.